winterdharma/DharmaPearls/01_agama/dirgha/DA_8.md

 #### The Buddha Goes to Udumbarikā’s Grove

 7\.
 At that moment, the Bhagavān was in a quiet room and overheard the conversation between that wanderer and householder with his heavenly ear.
 He emerged from the Saptaparṇa Cave and went to Udumbarikā’s Grove.
 When that wanderer saw the Buddha coming from a distance, he ordered his disciples: “All of you, be quiet!
 The ascetic Gautama is coming here!
 Please don’t rise, greet him, or respectfully worship him.
 Don’t ask him to sit, either.
 Choose a particular seat and set it aside for him.
-Once he sits down, you should ask, ‘Ascetic Gautama, up until now, what teaching do you give your disciples so that they attain peaceful samādhi and purely cultivate the religious life?”
+Once he sits down, you should ask, ‘Ascetic Gautama, up until now, what teaching do you give your disciples so that they attain peaceful samādhi and purely cultivate the religious life?’”
 {:#p7}

 8\.
 The Bhagavān gradually made his way to the park.
 The wanderers inadvertently rose, and they eventually greeted the Bhagavān, saying, “Welcome, Gautama!
 Welcome, ascetic!
 It’s been a long time since we’ve seen you.
 What has brought you here today?
 You can have that small seat in the front.”